-- Updated Contract 30-BD construction schedule has been incorporated into the revised project Master Schedule issued as the August 2024 schedule update.
-Completion of the 90% Design has been scheduled to align with the new ROW acquisition plan. - DTX 4th and King Yard Preparation Package 4KYB (Contract 55-YB) - Background - Full 4KY work scope was divided into Packages A and B in April 2024. - Package 4KYB (Contract 55-YB) will be procured by Caltrain as CMGC contract; Caltrain will administer and manage the CMGC contract. - Revised Concept Design Package 4KYB (Contract 55-YB) was developed by Caltrain in Q1-2024 based on the constructability review in Q4-2023.
+- DTX 4th and King Yard Preparation Package 4KYB (Contract 55-YB) - o Background - Full 4KY work scope was divided into Packages A and B in April 2024. - Package 4KYB (Contract 55-YB) will be procured by Caltrain as CMGC contract; Caltrain will administer and manage the CMGC contract. - Revised Concept Design Package 4KYB (Contract 55-YB) was developed by Caltrain in Q1-2024 based on the constructability review in Q4-2023.

-o Status
+Status

 - GEC given NTP on May 31, 2024 to start 30% Revised Concept Design. - Design requirements gathering with Caltrain started in mid-June 2024.
-Caltrain has completed its review of the draft Requirements Memo, comment resolution has been completed and the Requirement Memo was accepted on November 18, 2024. - Survey files are completed; railyard plan backgrounds are being updated. - Track alignments are being adjusted to maintain mainline operating speed at no less than 25 miles per hour. - Several alternative configurations for the replacement MOW track are being studied.
+Caltrain has completed its review of the draft Requirements Memo, comment resolution has been completed and the Requirement Memo was accepted on November 18, 2024. - Track alignments are being adjusted to maintain mainline operating speed at no less than 25 miles per hour. - Several alternative configurations for the replacement MOW track are being studied.
 The selected configuration will be included in the Requirements Memo and the Concept of Operation. - Construction staging plan concepts are being evaluated to minimize impacts to major rail operation elements. - There will be 3 sets of the Concept of Operations: current, interim and final.
-Each set will provide input to the associated design sequencing. - The 30% Revised Concept Design is anticipated in February 2025. - The GEC is advancing the design based on the construction staging workshop held in November 2024 and new flood elevation from SFPUC. - Traction Power Load Flow Analysis (LFA) - Th revised Draft LFA Report for the base case was submitted on October 14, 2024, has reached comment resolution completion and was accepted on December 11, 2024.
-Final report is anticipated in January 2025.
-The model will now be updated with the 4KYB Revised Concept Design that adds three additional electrified tracks.
-Revised model results are expected in February 2025. - CHSRA is reviewing the LFA concurrently with Caltrain. - Progressive Design-Build Contract - TJPA has selected the Progressive Design-Build delivery method for the civil and tunnel scope of work. - $\circ\,$ PDB contractor will advance the TJPA 30% design during the pre-construction services period at the start of the contract. - \circ Refer to Section 2.6 of this report for details of the PDB contract procurement.
+Each set will provide input to the associated design sequencing. - The 30% Revised Concept Design is anticipated in February 2025. - The GEC is advancing the design based on the construction staging workshop held in November 2024 and new flood elevation from SFPUC. - During January 2025, TJPA and Caltrain continued to evaluate alterative contract packaging options for the 4KYB scope of work, potentially combining the 4KYB surface track and systems work into the 50-TS, Track and Systems CMGC contract to eliminate a significant contract interface. - During January 2025, the PMCM initiated work on the Concept of Operations scope starting with validation of the 4KYB design strategy. - Traction Power Load Flow Analysis (LFA) - O Th revised Draft LFA Report for the base case was submitted on October 14, 2024, has reached comment resolution completion and was accepted on December 11, 2024.
+The final report was completed in January 2025.
+Once the base case is accepted, the model will be updated with the 4KYB Revised Concept Design that adds three electrified tracks.
+Revised model results are expected in April 2025. - o CHSRA is reviewing the LFA concurrently with Caltrain. - Progressive Design-Build Contract - o TJPA has selected the Progressive Design-Build delivery method for the civil and tunnel scope of work. - o PDB contractor will advance the TJPA 30% design during the pre-construction services period at the start of the contract. - o Refer to Section 2.6 of this report for details of the PDB contract procurement.